Actually, we’re really curious how would you have answered this question. Let’s take some lucky guesses.

 Now here’s a fun fact: according to Toyota, a medium-sized car is built from about 30.000 pieces.
 Now, do you still think you can assemble it by yourself, without the plan?
 ‘Cause if you do, your result is probably gonna’ look like this:

 And you don’t want that for your car.
-And you don’t want that for your business.
+Just like you don’t want that for your business.

 What should I include in my business plan?